josephhilby/HackPlusPlus/docs/introduction.md

 :::

-### Software Toolchain & Transformation
+### Software Toolchain

-While the runtime is governed by the User-Kernel model, building programs directly in native binary is inefficient.
-We utilize an external compilation toolchain to translate high-level syntax down to execution-ready machine code through several layers:
+Building programs directly in native binary is inefficient.
+To avoid this, we will utilize an external compilation toolchain to translate high-level syntax down to execution-ready machine code through several layers:

 ::: info Intermediate Representations